jessehsiao/Self-Consistent-GAN/README.md

 # Self-Consistent-GAN
-This is the Self-Consistent GAN code Repo for "Unsupervised Image Demoiréing with Self-Consistent GAN for TFT-LCD Defect Recognition"
+This is the Self-Consistent GAN code Repo (Training part) for "Unsupervised Image Demoiréing with Self-Consistent GAN for TFT-LCD Defect Recognition"